adamnovitch/weaver-class/README.md

 |           5 |            7 |
 |           6 |            9 |

-You also get weave powers, which cost Weave points but are not considered spellcasting.
+You also get weave powers, which cost spell points but are not considered spellcasting.
 When you level up, you can learn a new spell, up to the spell level denoted in the class table, and can forget one spell you already know and learn a new one.
 You can have a number of Weave powers up to the number denoted in the class table, and can change which powers you have when you finish a long rest.
 You cannot select Weaver Powers whose point cost is more than half your level.

 ### Path Selection
 At 3nd level you choose your Path: Guardian, Sentinel, or Sage.
 Your choice grants you features at 3nd, 5th, 9th, 13th, and 17th level.